Please thoroughly review the following with your group prior to your visit to Cabrillo National Monument.

 LUNCH: A lunch bin to store your lunches is located between the vending machines.
 If you are participating in a tidepool program, we recommend either bringing class lunches in tubs or student backpacks.
 Cabrillo is a trash-free park which requires that all trash that your group generates during your visit must be taken out of the park by your group.
 Please plan accordingly and bring a trash bag with you.
 Review our 'Zero-Waste' practices prior to your visit.

 PARKING: For safety and convenience, buses should unload and pick up your group in the traffic circle near the flagpole.
 Bus parking is available in designated spaces in the middle bay of the main parking lot.
 Buses must turn off engines while unloading or loading passengers.
 For groups visiting the tidepools, please remember that access to the coastal area is only by vehicle via Cabrillo Road.
 Travel by any other means is dangerous and not permitted.
 There is no pedestrian access.
 Parking is limited, so we encourage carpools or bus transportation.
-Buses can drop off students at the tidepools and park up the hill in the main parking lot.
+Buses can drop off students at the tidepools and park up the hill in the main parking lot (BUS MAP).
 However, buses must be promptly available to pick-up students from tidepools at culmination of program.

 MANNERS: Please remember that many groups of people visit the park.
 Respect other visitors by keeping the noise level down, walking instead of running and staying on the correct side of the path.
 Any collections of plants or animals is prohibited by Federal Law.
 Groups that disrespect the grounds of the National Park in any way will be asked to leave.